PaulSolt/TestingTimeStarter/README.md

 An exploration into test driven development with dependency injection.

+## Key Take Aways

+1. You will learn how to write unit test code using test driven development.
+2. You will learn how to test code that deals with dates and time.

+## Writing Tests for Time is Hard

+In industry you want to test your business logic, and that's hard if everything in your code is referencing dates.

+By using dependency injection, with the help of a time traveler, you'll learn how to write more easily tested code, so that you don't have to wait days to know if code is right.

 ## Design and Exploration

 Test driven development follows design and exploration.
 If you don't know how to use the APIs, you need to explore before you can design the high level direction.